LinkedSoftwareDependencies/Components-Generator.js/README.md

 ### Ignoring classes

-If you don't want components to be generated for certain classes, then you can pass a JSON file to the `-i` option containing an array of class names to skip.
+If you don't want components to be generated for certain classes, then you can either add it to the `ignoreComponents` array of the `.componentsjs-generator-config.json` file (as explained above), or you can pass a JSON file to the `-i` option containing an array of class names to skip.

 For example, invoking `componentsjs-generator -i ignore-classes.json` will skip `BadClass` if the contents of `ignore-classes.json` are:
 ```json